ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **VB**: And I also saw the generic elliptic curve precompile idea which is interesting the one thing to point out is.
 That's not a replacement for a BLS 381 precompile because you cann't do pairings over a generic elliptical curve precomplie and we are doing for BLS 381 generic support.

-**Boris**:  yeah I think all of these obviously we don't want to do any infinite  pre compiles but get help from Ramco and yourself another cryptographers and see what are The Logical ones to get into the ETH 1.x line
+**Boris**: Yeah I think all of these obviously we don't want to do any infinite pre compiles but get help from Remco and yourself another cryptographers and see what are the logical ones to get into the ETH 1.x line.

 **VB**: Agreed, and it's also not just a question of cryptography is also a question of what our priorities are.
-For example BLS 381 is nice because that improves interoperability with the zcash and other blockchain.
+For example BLS 381 is nice because that improves interoperability with zcash and other blockchains.
 But additionally does this like extra big thing of making it viable to have it use to light clients.
-Whereas for other hash function might have like different Value in is not a kind of cryptographic liability as it is about what concrete  things do we go through in and want to achieve.
+Whereas for other hash function might have like different value in is not a kind of cryptographic liability as it is about what concrete things do we go through in and want to achieve.

-**Alexey**: yeah I definitely agree that today that the link between 1.x and 2.0 should be one of the the priority because eventually we want to do this finality Gadget at some point.
+**Alexey**: Yeah I definitely agree that today that the link between 1.x and 2.0 should be one of the the priority because eventually we want to do this finality gadget at some point.

-**Hudson**: Anything else ??
+**Hudson**: Anything else?
 Awesome!
 We have one minute left and I think we'll wrap it up.
 We didn't come back to ProgPOW so I guess want to do that next week.
 Boris do we have a discussion on magicians about ProgPOW that is like a central one?

 **Boris**: Lane cross posted that, yes.
 Action items and I think Tim's on the call taking notes as well, is mainly just point of contact and audit details.
-I don't think we need to discuss it again like if we want to have a call right now,  is there anyone who's saying,  you know progpower Over My Dead Body,  otherwise it's over to audit and we only need to bring it up again if there's an update from essentially the audit working group.
+I don't think we need to discuss it again like if we want to have a call right now, is there anyone who's saying, you know progpow Over My Dead Body, otherwise it's over to audit and we only need to bring it up again if there's an update from essentially the audit working group.
 Does that make sense?

 **Hudson**: That sounds good to me.
 Thanks so much Boris, you've close the issue.

-**Tim**: One thing we started talking about but didn't quite wrap up with the idea of smaller hard Forks versus larger hard Forks?
-I'm not sure if we want to do that or bring it up on the next call? what's think about it and bring it up on the next call?
+**Tim**: One thing we started talking about but didn't quite wrap up with the idea of smaller hard forks versus larger hard forks?
+I'm not sure if we want to do that or bring it up on the next call?
+What's think about it and bring it up on the next call?

-**Danno**: Do we put time box of some of these request to the next Call to?
+**Danno**: Do we put time box of some of these request to the next call to?

 **Hudson**: Just like things on the agenda in general?

 **Danno**: Yeah, timeboxing because apart from ProgPOW there are some of the other issues they've been spoken for the next meeting also could turn into alcohol consumed discussions.

 **Hudson**: Okay, good idea.
 I'll try to estimate how much time you should get I guess or people can give suggestions.

-**Danno**: yeah we can hash it out in the thread.
+**Danno**: Yeah we can hash it out in the thread.

 **Hudson**: Alright, sounds great.
-Alright, thanks everybody have a great day !!
+Alright, thanks everybody have a great day!

 # Date for next meeting
 March 29, 2019